 A Flexible Spending Account allows employees to put some of their income aside to later use for qualified medical expenses.
 The main perk of an FSA is that the funds contributed are not subject to income and payroll taxes.
 Both employees and employers can contribute to an FSA.

 If you are self-employed or unemployed, you need to seek other ways to save money on healthcare.
 To avoid insurance premiums altogether, a non-insurance membership program may better suit your healthcare needs.
 In particular, Mira offers affordable access to clinics, labs, pharmacies, and gyms across the country for only $45 per month.
 Check it out today.

-Flexible Spending Account (FSA) Basics
+What a Flexible Spending Account (FSA) Is

 Flexible Spending Account Eligible Expenses

 Certain Flexible Spending Account eligible expenses can be paid for by your FSA called qualified medical expenses.
 Your FSA can pay for any qualified medical expense incurred by you or your spouse.
 Additionally, 59% of employers offered Flexible Spending Accounts that cover the expenses of dependents.

 To name a few, Flexible Spending Account eligible expenses do include:

 - Qualified prescription drugs, including insulin and birth control

 - Preventive care, including vision and dental care